-Project Performance Product Extended response Investigation task, situation and/or scenario.
-A technique that assesses the physical demonstration of identified skills. assesses the production of a design solution. provided stimulus A response that includes locating and using information beyond students' own knowledge and the data they have been given. components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal • non-presentation: 8 A4 pages max (or equivalent) • presentation: 3-6 minutes (stage) 3-5 minutes: individual 2-4 minutes: group acting performance (screen) 21⁄2-31⁄2 minutes: individual 2-3 minutes: group directing performance 5-7 minutes: individual (excluding actors delivering text) following modes: written: 600-1000 words spoken: 3-4 minutes multimodal non-presentation: 10 A4 pages max (or equivalent) Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.
+Project Performance Product Extended response Investigation A response to a single task, situation and/or scenario.
+A technique that assesses the physical demonstration of identified skills.
+A technique that assesses the production of a design solution.
+A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.
+A response that includes locating and using information beyond students' own knowledge and the data they have been given.
+At least two different components from the following: • written: 500-900 words • spoken: 21⁄2-31⁄2 minutes • multimodal • non-presentation: 8 A4 pages max (or equivalent) • presentation: 3-6 minutes • performance onstage (stage acting) • 2-4 minutes: individual • 11⁄2-3 minutes: group • performance onstage (screen acting) • 2-3 minutes: group • performance offstage (directing, designing) • 4-6 minutes: individual (excluding actors delivering text) • workshop performance (other): variable conditions • product: variable conditions. actors delivering text) variable conditions Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.
+Presented in one of the following modes: • written: 600-1000 words • spoken: 3-4 minutes • multimodal • non-presentation: 10 A4 pages max (or equivalent) • presentation: 4-7 minutes.